 In general, Delta Printing Systems are used by research and corporate clients for R&D on new application areas, which opens up more possibilities for XTPL regarding industrial implementations.
 By 2026E, management plans to open two more demonstration centers e.g. in South Korea and Taiwan.

-At the beginning of December, XTPL completed an equity issue worth PLN 31m (300,000 shares at PLN 92 per share), which we believe was primarily subscribed by long-term institutional investors from Poland and Germany (as of 30/09/2024, cash reserves amounted to PLN 3.2m).
+At the beginning of December, XTPL completed an equity issue worth PLN 31m (300,000 shares at PLN 92 per share), which we believe was primarily subscribed by long-term institutional investors from Poland and Germany (as of 30/09/2024, the company’s cash reserves amounted to PLN 4.8m after PLN 27.3m at the end of 2023).
 With the first signed contract for industrial implementation, the company can now apply for debt financing from banks.
 Therefore, XTPL’s financing until cash break-even—expected in 2026E at the latest—is now secured.

 Our revised forecasts